gradle/gradle-talks/talks/innovation/src/slides/03-future.md

 * Publication types (beyond single file)
 * Context sensitive dependency consumption

-## Implicit plugins

-Being able to have plugins applied automatically.

-For example, based on the name of a requested task.

-That is, no need to add `wrapper` or `compareGradleBuilds` tasks.

 ## JavaScript

 Improving the documentation for the existing JavaScript support in Gradle.